philosopherm/ai-rights/edison/edison-translation.md

 the air was humid—for spring was drawing near

-avšak noc se chvěla jako prérie yet the night trembled like a prairie
+avšak noc se chvěla jako prérie yet the night trembled like the prairie

 pod údery hvězdné artilerie
 under strikes of stellar artillery